atomist/sdm/README.md

 - *What just happened*: An event, triggered by a GraphQL subscription, which is contextualized with the existing knowledge
 - *What you're working on*: A library that enables you to comprehend and manipulate the source code you're working on.

+This project builds on other Atomist core functionality available from global automations, such as: Atomist **lifecycle**, showing commit, pull request and other activity through actionable messages.

 Atomist is not tied to GitHub, but this repository focuses on using Atomist with GitHub.com or GitHub Enterprise.

-## Key Functionality
+## Typical Functionality
-The following key functionality of this project will be available when you run this automation client in your team:
+Every SDM is different, but the following functionality is typical and will be available out of the box when you run `sample-sdm` in your team:

 - *Project creation for Spring*.
 Atomist is not Spring specific, but we use Spring boot as an illustration here.
 Try `@atomist create spring`.
 The seed project used by default will be `spring-team/spring-rest-seed`.
  - If you want to add or modify the content of generated projects, modify `CustomSpringBootGeneratorParameters.ts` to specify your own seed.
 Just about any Spring Boot project will work as the transformation of a seed project is quite forgiving, and parses the seed to find the location and name of the `@SpringBootApplication` class, rather than relying on hard coding.
  - To perform sophisticated changes, such as dynamically computing content, modify the code in `springBootGenerator.ts`.
 - *Delivery pipeline to either Kubernetes or Pivotal Cloud Foundry for Spring Boot projects*.
 This includes automatic local deployment of non-default branches on the same node as the automation client.
 The delivery pipeline is automatically triggered on pushes.
 - *Upgrading Spring Boot version* across one or many repositories.
 Try `@atomist try to upgrade spring boot`.
 This will create a branch upgrading to Spring Boot `1.5.9` and wait for the build to complete.
 If the build succeeds, a PR will be created; if it fails, an issue will be created linking to the failed build log and offending branch.
 To choose a specific Spring Boot version, or see what happens when a bogus version triggers a failure, try `@atomist try to upgrade spring boot desiredBootVersion=<version>`.
 If you run such a command in a channel linked to an Atomist repository, it will affect only that repository.
 If you run it in a channel that is not linked, it will affect all repositories by default.
 You can add a `targets.repos=<regex>` parameter to specify a regular expression to target a subset of repo names.
 For example: `@atomist try to upgrade spring boot targets.repos=test.*`.

-This project builds on other Atomist core functionality available from global automations, such as:

-- Atomist **lifecycle** for GitHub, showing commit, pull request and other activity through actionable messages.
 - Issue handling:
 	- `@atomist create issue`